mever-team/FairBench/docs/basics/reports.md

 - `accreport` provides popular performance evaluation measures to be viewed between branches (accuracy, positives, true positive rates, true negative rates).
 - `binreport` conducts a suit of popular binary fairness assessments on each variable branch and should be preferred when branches do *not* correspond to mult-attribute fairness.
 - `multireport` is ideal for multi-fairness approaches, where the `sensitive` fork has many branches.
-This report generator performs a lot of [editing](../advanced/manipulation.md) to summarize the findings of multi-attribute fairness analysis.
+This report generator performs a lot of [editing](../advanced/manipulation.md) to summarize the findings of multi-attribute fairness analysis by making all possible group or subgroup comparisons.
+- `unireport` is similar to `multireport`, with the difference being that each group or subgroup is compared to the whole population.
 - `isecreport` tackles mult-fairness with many intersectional groups.
 Its output approximates *multireport* with a Bayesian framework that is applicable even when protected group intersections are too small to yield meaningful predictions.

 As an example, let's create a simple report